You Lucky Dog! St. Patrick’s Day Recipes for Your Pup

 Top ‘o the Mornin’ Potato Hash for Pups

-Start off the day with a healthy breakfast hash for the whole family.
+Start the day with a healthy breakfast hash for the whole family.
 This recipe is tasty for dog owners and safe for your pup, too.

 Ingredients